MicrosoftDocs/win32/desktop-src/TaskSchd/emailaction-from.md

 ---
 title: EmailAction.From property
-description: For scripting, gets or sets the email address that you want to send the email from. ms.assetid: 'befe6900-6fbe-4ba2-aeda-271b770e971a'
+description: For scripting, gets or sets the email address that you want to send the email from. ms.assetid: befe6900-6fbe-4ba2-aeda-271b770e971a
+keywords:
+- From property Task Scheduler
-keywords: ["From property Task Scheduler", "From property Task Scheduler , EmailAction object", "EmailAction object Task Scheduler , From property"]
+- From property Task Scheduler , EmailAction object
+- EmailAction object Task Scheduler , From property
 topic_type:
 - apiref
 api_name: